c42f/c42f.github.io/content/blog/4-windows-development-vm.md

 With this solution, we've also got to disable some apparmor security to allow samba to access /tmp and exec smbd.
-The simple way to do this is to diable apparmor for libvirtd completely using `sudo aa-disable libvirtd`.
+The simple way to do this is to disable apparmor for libvirtd completely using `sudo aa-disable libvirtd`.
 (Note that you should think twice about this if you're going to run other untrusted VMs on the same machine!)